dotnet/docs-aspire/docs/community-toolkit/hosting-data-api-builder.md

 ---
-title: Data API Builder hosting
+title: Community Toolkit Azure Data API Builder hosting integration
 author: tommasodotNET
 description: Learn how to use the .NET Aspire Data API Builder hosting integration to host DAB as a container. ms.date: 11/18/2024